XpiritBV/BlazorBicepWorkshop/Lab2-Blazor.md

 Log in using username `user01@xpiritinsurance.com` and the password provided by the proctors.

-Navigate to [Fetch data](https://localhost:5001/fetchdata) to assert that everyting works as expected.
+Navigate to [Fetch data](https://localhost:5001/fetchdata) to assert that everything works as expected.
 If all is well, you should see some random weather data.

 ![](media/forecasts.png)